Addressing Label Leakage in Knowledge Tracing Models: Knowledge Tracing

-\textit{Attentive Knowledge Tracing }(AKT) \cite{akt} is an attention-based neural network with a novel method that uses both the relatedness between questions in the sequence and the student forgetting effect to compute attention weights.
-AKT takes two sequences, one without student response data and one with student response.
+\textit{Attentive Knowledge Tracing }(AKT) \cite{akt} utilizes a self-attention mechanism to produce a contextualized representation of both, questions and student responses.
+Unlike scaled dot-product attention which depends on the order of the items in the sequence, AKT attention weights incorporate information about the relatedness between questions, which corresponds to increased attention weight for related questions in the sequence.
+It also incorporates student forgetting effects which corresponds to a decrease in attention weight with time (time is substituted by the order of the item in the sequence).
+They call this monotonic attention mechanism.

+AKT has two self-attention based encoders.
+One is called the question encoder which is responsible for contextualized question representation.
+It takes embeddings computed from the input sequence without student response data $(q_{t-1}, c_{t-1}), \ldots, (q_1, c_1)$.
+The question encoder utilizes monotonic attention to output a contextualised representation, $x_t$, of the current question $q_t$

+Where $e_{(q_t, c_t)}$ is the embedding vector of $(q_t, c_t)$.
+The other encoder is called knowledge encoder which produces a contextualized student knowledge representation, $y_t$, as it takes embeddings computed from KCs and student response input data

+Where $e_{(r_t, c_t, q_t)}$ is the embedding vector of $(r_t, c_t, q_t)$.
+The outputs of both encoders are passed to a knowledge retriever, which utilizes a special monotonic attention mechanism to retrieve relevant past knowledge for the current question,

+Lastly, the output of the knowledge retriever, $h_t$, is passed to a feed-forward network to predict the question response on a specific KC.
+For an overview of the AKT architecture, see Figure \ref{fig:akt}.

+AKT has two attention masks.
+The first is a lower triangular mask to prevent any connection between the output $x_t$ or $y_t$ and future items, $\{\left(r_{t+1}, c_{t+1}, q_{t+1}\right), \left(r_{t+2}, c_{t+2}, q_{t+2}\right), \ldots\}$, which is used by both encoders.
+The second is a strictly lower triangular mask (where the main diagonal contains zeros) to prevent any connection between $r'_t$ and both current and future items in the sequence which is used by the knowledge retriever.
+However, AKT still suffers from label leakage despite the provided attention masks.
+The reason is its use of the KC-student interaction sequence as input which we will explain in more details in section~\ref{problems}.

-The embeddings are constructed using an approach inspired by the Rasch model \cite{rasch}.
-This model estimates the probability of a student answering a question correctly using two parameters: the difficulty of the question and the student's ability.
+The embeddings are constructed using an approach inspired by the Rasch model which estimates the probability of a student answering a question correctly using two parameters: the difficulty of the question and the student's ability \cite{irt}.
+Using the Rasch model approach, it constructs two types of embeddings for both $(q_t, c_t)$ and $(r_t, c_t, q_t)$ as follows: